PhluantMobile/dojo_js/README.md

 * data.limit - the limit on the number of stores.
 Default is 3.
 * data.dist - the limit on the maximum radius distance in miles.
 Default is 30.
-* data.value - if using a lat/lng lookup, set as lat,lng.
+* data.subtype - specify as geo or postal_code.
-* data.subtype - specify as geo if using lat/lng values.
+* data.value - if subtype is declared, use this spec to declare the value.

 Store Location by IP Example: